Swedish krona

-The krona ([ˈkrûːna]; plural: kronor; sign: kr; code: SEK) is the official currency of the Kingdom of Sweden.
-Both the ISO code "SEK" and currency sign "kr" are in common use; the former precedes or follows the value, the latter usually follows it but, especially in the past, it sometimes preceded the value.
+The krona ([ˈkrûːna]; plural: kronor; sign: kr; code: SEK) is the currency of Sweden.
+Both the ISO code "SEK" and currency sign "kr" are in common use for the krona; the former precedes or follows the value, the latter usually follows it but, especially in the past, it sometimes preceded the value.
 In English, the currency is sometimes referred to as the Swedish crown, as krona means "crown" in Swedish.
-The Swedish krona was the ninth-most traded currency in the world by value in April 2016.
+As the ninth-most traded currency in the world by value, the Swedish krona is one of the world's G10 currencies, and is the fourth-most traded from Europe after the euro, British pound and Swiss franc.
+Banknotes are issued by the Sveriges Riksbank.

 One krona is subdivided into 100 öre (singular; plural öre or ören, where the former is always used after a cardinal number, hence "50 öre", but otherwise the latter is often preferred in contemporary speech).
-However, all öre coins were discontinued from 30 September 2010.
+Coins as small as 1 öre were formerly in use, but the last coin smaller than 1 krona was discontinued in 2010.
 Goods can still be priced in öre, but all sums are rounded to the nearest krona when paying with cash.
 The word öre is ultimately derived from the Latin word for gold (aurum).

 History

-The introduction of the krona, which replaced at par the riksdaler, was a result of the Scandinavian Monetary Union, which came into effect in 1876 and lasted until the beginning of World War I. The parties to the union were the Scandinavian countries, where the name was krona in Sweden and krone in Denmark and Norway, which in English literally means "crown".
+The introduction of the krona, which replaced the riksdaler at par, was a result of the Scandinavian Monetary Union, which came into effect in 1876 and lasted until the beginning of World War I. The parties to the union were the Scandinavian countries, where the name was krona in Sweden and krone in Denmark and Norway, which in English literally means "crown".
 The three currencies were on the gold standard, with the krona/krone defined as 1/2480 of a kilogram of pure gold.

 The mutual equivalence of all three currencies ended in World War I when their convertibility to gold was suspended.
-While their gold parities remained during most of the interwar period, these currencies have generally been quoted at varying market rates.
+While their gold parities remained during most of the interwar period, these currencies were generally quoted at varying market rates.

+The krona is one of the six currencies included in the U.S. Dollar Index.